threedworld-mit/tdw/README.md

 **ThreeDWorld (TDW)** is a platform for interactive multi-modal physical simulation.
 With TDW, users can simulate high-fidelity sensory data and physical interactions between mobile agents and objects in a wide variety of rich 3D environments.

+TDW was developed primarily by Jeremy Schwartz and [Esther Alter](https://github.com/alters-mit).
+It is now maintained by Esther Alter.

+**TDW is now in long-term support (LTS).
+TDW will receive only minor updates and bug fixes.**

 ![](splash.jpg)

 - [Code of Conduct](https://github.com/threedworld-mit/tdw/blob/master/code_of_conduct.md)